 This is a good time to clean out the drain.
 Even if it’s not clogged, there is likely hair or other residue and build up in it.
 The grout brush can be used here.

-As for the tub itself, Clorox, Mr. Clean and Soft Scrub are some great cleaners.
+As for the bathtub itself, Clorox, Mr. Clean and Soft Scrub are some great cleaners.
 If you’d prefer to use a natural cleaner that is void of chemicals, Mrs. Meyers and Method are excellent, all-natural cleaners.
 Just follow the directions on the package to ensure you’re left with a clean tub.

 A great DIY cleaner that is both simple and efficient is a mixture of white vinegar and water.
 Simply take half a cup of vinegar and half a cup of warm water.
 Fill a spray bottle with the mixture and spray it all over the surface of the bathtub.
-Let it stand at least 15 minutes and then wipe it off with a damp sponge or small towel.
+Let it stand at least 15 minutes and then wipe it off with a damp sponge or small cloth towel.
 Lastly, rinse the tub with water.

 A spray bottle filled with equal parts white vinegar and water is a simple and effective cleaner for your bathtub.

-Baking soda is a useful item that can be used to clean different items in your home.
+Baking soda is a useful cleaning item that can be used to clean different items in your home.
 It works as a natural scrub that’s not too abrasive.

 Baking soda is a great, natural cleaner.
 Sprinkle it on dirty areas of your tub, Then spray it with a water/white vinegar mixture.
-Let the mixture sit and work its magic, rinse off and wipe clean.
+Let the cleaning mixture sit and work its magic, rinse off and wipe clean.

 Tips for Keeping Your Tub Cleaner, Longer

 Even if you only shower, your tub can still become dirty due to bacterial growth and traces of soap residue left behind so it’s still important to clean your bathtub at least monthly.
 Another easy way to keep your bathtub and shower clean is to get rid of leftover, excess moisture.
 A squeegee works well to get rid of water on the tile leftover after a shower.
-Taking some time to do this simple step will help prevent mildew and mold from growing.
+Taking some time to do this simple cleaning step will help prevent mildew and mold from growing.

+Hope our guide on how to clean a bathtub was useful.
 Now that the task of cleaning your bathtub is done, fill your sparkling tub with some warm water and bubbles and relax!